maxwell-geospatial/geodl/README.md

 | `shuffle`   | TRUE or FALSE.
 Whether or not to shuffle the rows in the table.
 Rows can be shuffled to potentially reduced autocorrelation in the data.
 The default is FALSE.                                                                                              |
 | `saveCSV`   | TRUE or FALSE.
 Whether or not to save the CSV file or just return the dataframe.
 If this is set to FALSE then the outCSV parameter is ignored and no CSV file is generated.
 The default is FALSE.                                                           |

+## Details

+This function creates a dataframe and, optionally, a CSV file that lists all of the image chips and associated masks in a directory.
+Three columns are produced.
+The chp column provides the name of the chip, the chpPth column provides the path to the chip, and the chpMsk provides the path to the associated mask.
+All paths are relative to the input folder as opposed to the full file path so that the results can still be used if the data are copied to a new location on disk or to a new computer.

 ## Value

 Data frame with three columns (chp, chpPth, and mskPth) and, optionally,